sarahtam718/liri-bot-app/README.md

     d. do-what-it-says
 The second question asks the user for the artist, song, or movie to search.
 The user can either enter their desired medium (only one at a time) or enter nothing and receive the default data.
 Choose the default for "do-what-it-says".

-_See screenshots below for a visual representation_
+_See screenshots in images folder for a visual representation_

 ## Who maintains and contributes to LIRI?
 Junior dev Sarah Tam is your maintenance woman.
 See more projects here --> github: sarahtam718

-# Visual